suvit/lfs-criterion-extra/README.md

 Usage
 -------------------

-**lfs-criterion-extra** patch lfs criterions modules to support new criterions.
+**lfs-criterion-extra** patches lfs criterions modules to support new criterions.
 After patching you may use several new criterions:

 * **OrderCountCriterion**